Weebly Review Highlights

 (xii) Gift Card Products (available to Performance plan users)

-If you subscribe to Weebly’s Performance plan, you can setup gift cards so your customers can purchase a certain denomination and the digital gift cards are emailed to whoever they want to gift this card to.
+If you subscribe to Weebly’s Performance plan, you can set-up gift cards so your customers can purchase a certain denomination and the digital gift cards are emailed to whoever they want to gift this card to.

 The recipients can then visit your online store and redeem the gift cards for your products.
 These cards don’t incur additional fees and they never expire!

-Once the purchase is complete, Weebly’s ecommerce platform will automatically email the recipient the gift card with a redemption code and he/she can apply the code to purchases of your products.
+Once the purchase is complete, Weebly’s ecommerce platform will automatically email the recipient the gift card with a redemption code and they can apply the code to purchases of your products.
 The recipient of the gift card can use the card multiple times, as long as there is still balance on the card.

 (xiii) Abandoned Cart Recovery (available to Performance plan users)

 Did you know that studies have shown that out of 100 shoppers that reach the checkout cart, about 69 of them decide not to purchase and leave your website?
 That’s 2 out of 3 shoppers!